 A designated World Heritage Site since 1987, Blenheim Palace is the only non-royal country house in England to hold the title of palace!
-It’s hard to believe that this magnificent home isn’t owned by a member of the royal family as the palace’s Baroque architecture is simply gorgeous and reminiscent of the Queen’s pad.
+Taking into account the palace’s Baroque architecture, it’s hard to believe that a member of the royal family has never owned this magnificent home.
+It’s simply gorgeous and reminiscent of the Queen’s plush pad.

-The palace was built to celebrate the victory over the French in the War of the Spanish Succession and was given as a gift to the First Duke of Marlborough – the military commander who led the Allied forces in the Battle of Blenheim on 13th August 1704.
+To celebrate the victory over the French in the War of the Spanish Succession, the palace was built and gifted to the First Duke of Marlborough.
+He was the military commander who led the Allied forces in the Battle of Blenheim on 13th August 1704.
 Not a bad token of appreciation!

-Inside, the Palace is filled with colourful tapestries, breathtaking paintings and porcelain collections surrounded by hand painted ceilings and delicate carvings.
+Inside, the Palace has colourful tapestries, breathtaking paintings and porcelain collections as well as hand painted ceilings and delicate carvings.

-The formal gardens of Blenheim Palace were introduced by the 9th Duke of Marlborough.
-He planted half a million trees in the surrounding park and the gardens are landscaped by famous architect Lancelot “Capability” Brown!
-Today’s Duke is committed to preserving the Palace for the public’s enjoyment with the estate named a World Heritage Site during his ownership.
+The 9th Duke of Marlborough introduced the formal gardens and planted 500,000 trees in the surrounding park.
+What’s more, famous architect Lancelot “Capability” Brown landscaped the gardens!
+Today’s Duke is committed to preserving the Palace for the public’s enjoyment, with the estate named a World Heritage Site during his ownership.

 Birthplace of Winston Churchill

-Blenheim Palace was the birthplace of the UK’s greatest wartime Prime Minister — Sir Winston Churchill!
-Born on 30th November 1874, Churchill later proposed to his future wife in the Blenheim Palace gardens at the Temple of Diana.
-Although never owner of the mansion, Churchill chose to be buried beside his parents in the cemetery of St Martin’s Church in Bladon, Oxfordshire.
-The tower of the cemetery can be seen from the Blenheim Palace State rooms and it seems fitting that Churchill return to his idyllic county of birth to be laid to rest.
+Blenheim Palace is the birthplace of the UK’s greatest wartime Prime Minister — Sir Winston Churchill!
+Churchill later proposed to his future wife in the gardens at the Temple of Diana.
+Although never owner, he chose to be buried beside his parents in St Martin’s Church cemetary in Bladon, Oxfordshire.
+The tower of the cemetery is visible from the Palace State Rooms.
+It seems fitting that Churchill rests in his idyllic county of birth.

-Blenheim Palace is a great day out for the whole family, with fun activities on offer for kids and enjoyable events regularly staged for adults.
-Keep kids entertained with a family quiz that can be collected on arrival at the Palace and played as you walk through the exquisite rooms.
+Blenheim Palace is a great day out for the whole family.
+Pick up a family quiz upon arrival and play as you walk through the exquisite rooms.
 Friendly guides will be on hand to help you with some answers if you get a bit stuck!
-Little ones will love riding the Winston Churchill Miniature Train to The Pleasure Gardens from the Palace, with the Marlborough Maze and Butterfly House just waiting to be explored!
+Little ones will also love riding the Miniature Train to the Walled Garden, the Marlborough Maze and Butterfly House.
+There’s so much to explore!

 Blenheim Palace entry tickets are easy to purchase and Oxford is easy to reach by train.
-If you’re travelling from central London, why not check out a Visit to Blenheim Palace and the Best of the Cotswolds tour?
+If you’re travelling from central London, why not check out a Cotswolds and Blenheim Palace tour?
 You’ll see some stunning English countryside and enjoy an unforgettable experience exploring Blenheim Palace.